 For everyone to know

-The Gender Pay Gap (GPG), or the difference in earnings between women and men, is the fifth highest in the European Union in the Czech Republic (18,9 %, source Eurostat, 2019).
+The Gender Pay Gap (GPG), or the difference in earnings between women and men, in the Czech Republic is 16,4 % (source Eurostat, 2020).

 Did you know that you will find the highest pay gaps between university-educated people?
 And that the difference between the earnings of a man and a woman in the same position can be up to CZK 15,000 per month?